Dr Michel Neeff

 Since his return to Auckland in 2007 he has appointments as an ENT consultant at Starship Children’s Hospital, Auckland City Hospital, and Green Lane Hospital.
 He has been the Clinical Director at Starship Children's Hospital since 2017.
 He is the clinical lead of the division of Otology and Skullbase Surgery in the Department of Otolaryngology, Head and Neck Surgery at Auckland City Hospital.

-He is involved in the management of general paediatric and adult ENT disorders with subspecialty emphasis on neurotology, skull base surgery, cochlear implant surgery, bone anchored hearing aids and otological surgery.
+He is involved in the management of general paediatric and adult ENT disorders with subspecialty emphasis on neurotology, skull base surgery, cochlear and brainstem implant surgery, bone anchored hearing devices (Osia, Bonebridge, BAHA) and otological surgery.

-Michel is a selector of the Training Education and Accreditation Committee (TEAC) which coordinates the surgical training of Otolaryngologists in New Zealand, and a past Secretary of the NZ Society of Otolaryngology, Head and Neck Surgery.
+Michel is a past selector of the Training Education and Accreditation Committee (TEAC) which coordinates the surgical training of Otolaryngologists in New Zealand, and a past Secretary of the NZ Society of Otolaryngology, Head and Neck Surgery.

 He is a Senior Lecturer at the Auckland Medical School.
-He is a Surgeon and Chairperson of the Northern Cochlear Implant Programme (NCIP).
+He is a Surgeon and Chairperson of the Peediatric and Adult division of the Northern Cochlear Implant Programme (NCIP).